 Shared-Work allows you to retain your workforce during a slowdown while providing significantly more UC benefits to employees, compared to employees who have simply had their hours reduced and filed for partial UC benefits.

-The Shared-Work program allows an employer to divide the available hours equally rather than laying off any employees.
-Employees covered by a Shared-Work plan receive a percentage of their Unemployment Compensation (UC) Weekly Benefit Rate while they work a reduced schedule, if they are otherwise eligible for UC.
+With the Shared-Work program, an employer divides the available hours equally among an employee unit rather than laying off any employees.
+Employees covered by a Shared-Work plan receive a percentage of their Unemployment Compensation (UC) Weekly Benefit Rate while they work a reduced schedule, if they are otherwise eligible.

 Employer Benefits of Shared-Work: